 - Proteins from pork to shrimps and tofu

-How to easily make gluten free miso soup
+How to make gluten free miso soup

-1. In a large saucepan, heat the water to a boil and add the hondashi powder, wakame seaweed, and tofu cubes.
+1. Make the base.
+In a large saucepan, bring the water to a boil and add the hondashi powder, wakame seaweed, and tofu cubes.
+Bring the soup back to a boil, then reduce the heat and simmer for about 3 minutes or until the seaweed is completely rehydrated.

 🌟 Pro tip: If you don't have a strainer, you can scoop a small amount of soup into a bowl and mix the miso paste into the soup to dissolve.
 Then, add it back into the soup.